pinje0/website-projects/README.md

 ## My Website Project

 ### About The Project
-All of this website is the result of the courses i follow on youtube and i edit it the way i want, so i doesnt look a like and i want to experiment it myself, what change what, why this work, what the logic behind it.
+All of this website is the result of the courses i follow on youtube and i edit it the way i want, so i doesnt look like in the courses.

+I want to experiment it myself, what change what, why this work, what the logic behind it.

 ### Website Description
 Click on Website Folder / Click on the link below for the description and the codes for the website: